just-nick/js-ts-react-crash-course/README.md

 ## 01. NodeJS
 Back at some point in 2009 people tarted talking about how JS could be brought to the server side.
 In it's original state, JavaScript simply wouldn't work and so, a new standard emerged named CommonJS (formerly ServerJS).

-NodeJS was built ontop of this standard and with it came the ability to write true modular code in JavaScript.
-In this world, ever single file is considered a module, and ever module is inherently loaded as a singleton.

-On top of this came NPM, Node Package Manager.
-Now JavaScript had a way to define external dependencies and a place to go find them.
+NodeJS was built ontop of this standard.

 ### Install NodeJS
 If you don't already have it installed, go to https://nodejs.org/en/ and download the latest LTS version.